 The staircase acts as an artery connecting all floors while doubling as a vertical gallery space for Milu’s art collection, which includes works by Galia Gur Zeev, Inbar Algazi, Maya Gelfman, and Carmel Ilan, all offered for sale.

 ‘The experience at Milu is of a modern Florentine townhouse,’ explains Ohayon.
 ‘I wanted the guests to feel like they are staying in a big private residence, where everything has been hand-picked for them and no room is typical.’

-Each of its 22 bedrooms has a distinct colour palette and is furnished with hand-picked furniture by the likes of Italian designers Moroso, Minotti and Desalto.
-They feature Italian marble, parquet flooring, brightly-coloured glass screens and tiled walls.
+Each of its 22 bedrooms has a distinct color palette and is furnished with hand-picked furniture by the likes of Italian designers Moroso, Minotti, and Desalto.
+They feature Italian marble, parquet flooring, brightly-colored glass screens, and tiled walls.

-Muli will welcome guests from October 2016, with rooms starting at €160.
+Milu welcomes guests with rooms starting at €160.